21st Century Virginia Spirits

 Over the past few years, the rise in craft distilleries has come hand in hand with changes in Virginia ABC regulations, such as allowing tasting rooms and sales at the distillery.
 The changes have served to encourage the burgeoning industry while still protecting the ABC’s mission of promoting public safety and generating revenue for the Commonwealth.

-During the coronavirus pandemic, the industry and laws have continued to adapt.
+During the coronavirus pandemic, the industry and laws continued to adapt.
 (Not everything about 2020 has been bad!)
 Some distilleries shifted part of their production to hand sanitizer, as a meaningful contribution to public health.
 Regulatory advancements have also helped distilleries to be sustainable during the economic challenges.
-Such regulatory changes include direct shipping from distilleries to consumers (within Virginia), delivery, curbside pickup, and to-go cocktails at distilleries and restaurants.
+Such regulatory changes included direct shipping from distilleries to consumers (within Virginia), delivery, curbside pickup, and to-go cocktails at distilleries and restaurants.
+Many of these changes have continued post-pandemic.

 Economic Impact